rafalp/async-caches/docs/backends.md

 ## Redis

 This backend stores data on Redis server.
 This is only backend intended for *actual* use on production.
-It supports key prefixes, versions and timeouts.
+It supports key prefixes, versions and time to live.

 ```python